-It’s important investors understand that annuities used correctly are transfer of risk investments.
+It’s important investors understand that annuities used correctly are a transfer of risk investments.
 This means that if we try to use them as maximum growth investments, we’ll likely be disappointed (as Fisher shows well in his report).
-This is because the costs of variable annuities will make them incomparable to non annuity investments; and fixed index annuities should not be compared to growth securities in the first place.
+This is because the costs of variable annuities will make them incomparable to non-annuity investments, and fixed index annuities should not be compared to growth securities in the first place.

 Used correctly, annuities work really well at helping investors avoid the biggest danger to their investment results: Themselves.

 What do I mean by that?
 Well, many investors have a propensity of letting their emotions drive their investment decisions.
 When times are good, they like to be in the market (after the biggest gains are in the rear view mirror).
 When times are bad, many panic and sell everything (essentially locking in losses).

 Annuities aren’t the only antidote to this destructive behavior, but they can help.

 The other thing that will help investors is having a truly good retirement income plan (a financial plan designed for retirement).
 When that is done correctly investors can see in advance the true pros and cons of all their investment options.
 After a solid education on how the different approaches work, they then select a plan that fits their emotional fortitude and desired financial outcome.
 It mitigates the emotional behavior that drives (sometimes) very bad financial decisions.

 A good retirement income plan should NOT be done by someone who makes a living selling annuities.
 Clearly, that would be biased toward selling you the annuity (doh!).
 Rather, it should be done looking at all options available, explaining how those different options work, and actually showing you what to reasonably expect from said options.
 Then you choose the option that both works, and you feel comfortable with.
 Sometimes you’ll find annuities are a great fit, other times you will not.